LyesMedjahed/projects-BANKA/README.md

 # BANKA | Online Banking (Neo-Bank)

-_A modern and responsive Online banking as a landing page built with JavaScript (ES6), featuring dynamic content, interactive shopping features, and smooth animations powered by GSAP._
+_A modern and responsive landing page for an online banking card, built with JavaScript (ES6).
+Features smooth scroll-based animations powered by GSAP and interactive card elements that showcase the benefits of different card types._

 ## 🚀 Live Demo
 🔗 [https://LyesMedjahed/projects-BANKA.com](https://lyesmedjahed.github.io/projects-BANKA/)